leoneila/learning-library/data-management-library/exadata-database-service/Lab2-create-exacloud-infra.md

 * A correctly configured virtual cloud network (VCN) to launch the system in.
 Its related networking resources (gateways, route tables, security lists, DNS, and so on) must also be configured as necessary for the system
 * The proper IAM policy is required to proceed See <a href="https://docs.oracle.com/en-us/iaas/exadatacloud/exacs/preparing-for-ecc-deployment.html#GUID-EA03F7BC-7D8E-4177-AFF4-615F71C390CD" target="\_blank">Required IAM Policy for Exadata Cloud Service</a>.
  <!-- add hyperlink for policies -->
-* The public key, in OpenSSH format, from the key pair that you plan to use for connecting to the system via SSH

 ## Task 1: Create Cloud Exadata Infrastructure Resource